A New Look at the Position Operator in Quantum Theory: Status of the position operator in quantum theory

-One of the arguments in favor of choosing standard position and momentum operators is that the nonrelativistic Schr\"{o}dinger equation correctly describes the hydrogen energy levels, the Dirac equation correctly describes fine structure corrections to these levels etc. Historically these equations have been first written in coordinate space and in textbooks they are still discussed in this form.
+The position operator is used in many standard problems of quantum theory.
+For example, one of the arguments in favor of its validity is that the nonrelativistic Schr\"{o}dinger equation correctly describes the hydrogen energy levels, the Dirac equation correctly describes fine structure corrections to these levels etc. Historically these equations have been first written in coordinate space and in textbooks they are still discussed in this form.
 However, from the point of view of the present knowledge those equations should be treated as follows.

 A fundamental theory describing electromagnetic interactions on quantum level is quantum electrodynamics (QED).
 This theory proceeds from quantizing classical Lagrangian which is only an auxiliary tool for constructing S-matrix.
 The argument ${\bf x}$ in the Lagrangian density $L(t, {\bf x})$ cannot be treated as a position operator because $L(t, {\bf x})$ is constructed from field functions which do not have a probabilistic interpretation.
-When the quantization is accomplished, the results of QED are formulated exclusively in momentum space and the theory does not contain space-time at all.
+When quantization is accomplished, the results of QED are formulated exclusively in momentum space and the theory does not contain space-time at all.

 In particular, as follows from Feynman diagrams for the one-photon exchange, in the approximation $(v/c)^2$ the electron in the hydrogen atom can be described in the potential formalism where the potential acts on the wave function in momentum space.
 So for calculating energy levels one should solve the eigenvalue problem for the Hamiltonian with this potential.
 This is an integral equation which can be solved by different methods.
 One of the convenient methods is to apply the Fourier transform and get standard Schr\"{o}dinger or Dirac equation in coordinate representation with the Coulomb potential.
 Hence the fact that the results for energy levels are in good agreement with experiment shows only that QED defines the potential correctly and {\it standard coordinate Schr\"{o}dinger and Dirac equations are only convenient mathematical ways of solving the eigenvalue problem}.
 For this problem the physical meaning of the position operator is not important at all.
 One can consider other transformations of the original integral equation and define other position operators.
 The fact that for non-standard choices one might obtain something different from the Coulomb potential is not important on quantum level.
 On classical level the interaction between two charges can be described by the Coulomb potential but this does not imply that on quantum level the potential in coordinate representation should be necessarily Coulomb.